Václav Havel Human Rights Prize

 The Václav Havel Human Rights Prize is an annual €60,000 award which honours "outstanding" civil society action in defence of human rights, in Europe and beyond.
 Individuals, non-governmental organisations and institutions working to defend human rights anywhere in the world may be nominated.
-Seven of the ten winners to date were in detention because of their human rights activities at the time they received the prize.
+Nine of the thirteen winners to date were in detention because of their human rights activities at the time they received the prize.